iotJumpway/Microsoft-Examples/Intel-AI-DevJam-IDC/README.md

 The **Intel AI DevJam Demo** uses a **Windows application** to communicate with a **facial recognition classifier** and a classifier trained to detect **Invasive Ductal Carcinoma (Breast cancer)** in **histology images**.
 The project combines the  [Invasive Ductal Carcinoma (IDC) Classification Using Computer Vision & IoT](https://github.com/iotJumpway/IoT-JumpWay-Intel-Examples/tree/master/Intel-Movidius/IDC-Classification "Invasive Ductal Carcinoma (IDC) Classification Using Computer Vision & IoT") and [TASS Movidius Facenet Classifier](https://github.com/iotJumpway/IoT-JumpWay-Intel-Examples/tree/master/Intel-Movidius/TASS/Facenet "TASS Movidius Facenet Classifier") projects.

+## Windows

+A **Windows Universal Application** allows training and querying the **IDC and facial recognition classifiers**, facial recognition training requires 1 image per person to be able to identify them.
+The **Windows Universal Application** also allows uploading histology images of IDC positive or negative slides for classifictaion.

+## Linux

 ![Intel® Movidius](IDC-Classifier/images/Movidius.jpg)

 **Invasive Ductal Carcinoma (IDC) Classification Using Computer Vision & IoT** combines **Computer Vision** and the **Internet of Things** to provide a way to train a neural network with labelled breast cancer histology images to detect **Invasive Ductal Carcinoma (IDC)** in unseen/unlabelled images.